How to Create a Blazor WebAssembly Application with Prerendering

 Copy and paste the below code content in the

-DI on your index page, you can run the application and the component will render in the web browser with prerendering mode.The created Blazor WebAssembly ASP.NET Core Hosted application has injected the
+HttpClientis not injected and used on the index page, you can run the application and the component will render in the web browser with prerendering mode.The created Blazor WebAssembly ASP.NET Core Hosted application injects

 Resolving HttpClient errors on WebAssembly prerendering